gyenoch/2048-App-Deployment-with-Ansible-Jenkins/README.md

 - [Ansible](#Ansible)

 ## Ansible
-The `Ansible` directory contains the source code to build, tag and push docker image to DockerHub and deploy it to the EKS cluster
+The `Ansible` directory contains the source code to build, tag and push docker image to DockerHub and deploy it to the EKS cluster ensuring seamless deployment.
+It leverage the use of AWS Secret Manager for Docker Credential handling.

 ```bash
 # Clone the repository